jetzlstorfer/plattentests-go/README.md

-# Plattentests.de - Highlights der Woche
+# Plattentests.de - Highlights der Woche (Highlights of the week)

 :warning: readme has to be updated

-This programm collects the current records of the week from http://plattentests.de and updates a playlist with all highlights.
+This program collects the current records of the week from http://plattentests.de and updates a playlist with all highlights.
 Therefore we are going to use Azure functions.
 Please note the original version of this program was using AWS lambda (see branch)

 # Usage